joshuabradley012/joshbradley-hugo/content/understanding-the-power-of-lisp.md

 Paul Graham hints at Steele and Sussman's article, {{< externallink "The Art of the Interpreter" "https://wiki.c2.com/?TheArtOfTheInterpreter" >}} without getting into specifics.
 Perhaps I'll go through these in another article.

 Digging through the history of programming, you'll find LISP's influence everywhere.
-The exercise of adjusting to its syntax is a worhty pursuit in itself, but developing that true sense of understanding opens a window into the inner workings of all languages.
+The exercise of adjusting to its syntax is a worthy pursuit in itself, but developing that true sense of understanding opens a window into the inner workings of all languages.
 That is the purpose of understanding LISP.

 ---